Angleton High School (2022)

 Additional Achievement Data

-Angleton High School has exceeded our campus SMART goal of a B rating and and has risen to a high B state accountability rating with 3 State of Texas Education Agency Distinctions.
+Angleton High School continues to exceed our SMART goal of a B rating and and has risen to a high B state accountability rating with 3 State of Texas Education Agency Distinctions.
+This was possible even with the new state accountability system and new assessment types through on going collaboration that strives to authentically support learning of evey student.

 The department formative assessments showed greater mastery at Tier I than we have ever experienced before and allowed us to continue identifying targeted students and quickly intervene with these students on essential outcomes through our dedicated intervention time in the school day.
 Teachers work with their teams to form plans for reteach in class as well.